 There's also a Facebook version now as well.

 The Touhou series has recently started with this phenomenon with its numbering, although each game is a brand new game as opposed to a rehash; integer numbers since 2 have simply been reserved for traditional danmakuShoot Em Ups.
 With three consecutive games after 12 being in other genres, they've been numbered 12.3, 12.5, and 12.8.

-Many of Sega's and Namco's arcade games that dispenses and uses game cards (i.e. Mushi King, Animal Kaiser, and Dinosaur King).
-Dinosaur King is now down to version 2, Animal Kaiser is down to version 4, and Mushi King is down to version 3.
-And none of them contain new storylines, only code and data to recognize new cards, and slight tweaks to the existing storyline.
-And the games are timebombed "persuade" operators to upgrade once the a certain date has elapsed on the machine.
+Many of Sega's and Namco's arcade games that dispenses and uses game cards works squarely by this trope.
+None of them contain new storylines, only code and data to recognize new cards, and slight tweaks to the existing storyline and gameplay.
+Some may add new mechanics to the game with each update, but retains the same overall gameplay.
+And the games are timebombed to "persuade" operators to upgrade once the a certain date has elapsed on the machine.